OfficeDev/Add-in-Content-Sample/readme.md

       \____\___/|_| |_|\__\___|_| |_|\__| /_/   \_\__,_|\__,_|     |_|_| |_|

-This sample showcases a simple Add-in for Office that lets you get data from a document.
+This sample showcases a simple add-in for Office that lets you get data from a document.

-Follow these steps to run the sample:
+The easiest way to run this sample is to open it in the playground for Office Add-ins: http://aka.ms/Lgaz15

 ===================================================================================

+If you're not using the playground for Office Add-ins, follow these steps to run the sample:

 If you have Office 2013 or later on Windows: